Bridgent (BRIDGENT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Bridgent Historical Price

-According to the latest data gathered on Bridgent live price page, the current price of Bridgent is 0.000030USD.
+According to the latest data gathered on Bridgent live price page, the current price of Bridgent is 0.000029USD.
 The circulating supply of Bridgent(BRIDGENT) is

 In the past 24 hours, Bridgent has shown a price movement of